GriffinMcLennan/solana-easy-airdrop/README.md

 A merkle tree-based token airdrop system for Solana.
 Create airdrops from a CSV file, deploy on-chain, and allow users to claim their tokens with cryptographic proofs.

+## Why Solana Easy Airdrop?

+- **Clean, beautiful claim interface**: A polished user experience for airdrop claiming on Solana
+- **Minimal frontend requirements**: All data is stored server-side; the frontend fetches only what it needs for each claim
+- **Flexible merkle root switching**: Easily claim from different airdrops by changing the merkle root, no reinitialization required
+- **Shared program deployment**: A single deployed program can be reused by anyone creating new merkle roots, making it extremely cost-efficient
+- **Simple integration**: Minimal boilerplate to integrate airdrop claiming into any Solana application

 ## Architecture

 ```mermaid